CISecurity/ControlsAssessmentSpecification/control-15/control-15.3.rst

 .. list-table::

 	* - **Metric**
-	  - | Percentage of wireless access points not covered by WIDS sensors
+	  - | Ratio of wireless access points covered by WIDS sensors to the total number of wireless access points
 	* - **Calculation**
-	  - :code:`(M1 - M3) / M1`
+	  - :code:`M4 / M1`

 .. history
 .. authors